Arman-Keyoumarsi/vSphere/README.md

 You can clone the entire project or download the specific scripts and run them locally on your machine.

-Say what the step will be

 ```
 $ git clone https://github.com/Arman-Keyoumarsi/vSphere.git
 ```
 For more details refer to [Cloning a repository](https://help.github.com/articles/cloning-a-repository/)

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With